 8. Prevents the Spread Of Influenza

 Does your HVAC system need a humidifier?
-Yes, it would be best if you had a humidifier for your heating system.
+Yes, pairing heat pumps with a humidifier for your heating system can reap numerous benefits.

 Humidifiers are essential to the function of your heating system because they add moisture to the air in your home.
 This helps you feel warmer when it’s cold outside and prevents you from drying out during the winter months.